tupuni/lexicon/CONTRIBUTING.md

    `,,,,,," "," ",,,,,`
 ![edit-row](archives/edit-row.png)

-5) Start editing this new row following the pattern described above.
+5) Start editing this new row following the pattern described above in [1 The Lexicon table](CONTRIBUTING.md#1-The-Lexicon-table)

 6) Save your changes using the `commit` button, if possible after every addition or modification of a each lexical entry.
 If you would like to modify more than one row in the table entry, please do so for every single row: indicate your action in a short descriptive message in the **Commit message** (example: `Add item x`, or `Add DE version for item x`, or `Modify description y`) before pressing **Commit changes** (on the main branch).